Dear New Member:

 The Significance of Gongyo

-In Nichiren Shoshu, the most important significance of Gongyo can be found within the titles and meanings of the actual sentences of the Silent Prayers.
+In Nichiren Shoshu, the most significant aspect of Gongyo lies in the titles and meanings of the Silent Prayers themselves.
 The First Prayer is an offering to the Shoten Zenjin, who are nourished by the flavor of the Law of Myoho-Renge-Kyo.
 The Second Prayer is an offering to the Dai-Gohonzon, the only true and absolute, orthodox Object of Worship of the Essential Teachings, which is the embodiment of the Person and the Law.
-We conduct the Third Prayer as an offering to the Treasure of the Buddha, Nichiren Daishonin and the Treasure of the Priest Nikko Shonin, Nichimoku Shonin and all the other successive High Priests of Nichiren Shoshu.
-In the Fourth Prayer, we pray for the attainment of the Great Aspiration of Kosen-rufu, the eradication of our past slanders against the Law and our enlightenment in this and all future lives.
-In the Fifth Prayer we pray for all of our deceased ancestors commencing with our fathers, mothers, brothers and sisters, and conclude with prayers for the salvation of all existence.
+We conduct the Third Prayer as an offering to the Treasure of the Buddha, Nichiren Daishonin, and the Treasure of the Priest Nikko Shonin, Nichimoku Shonin, and all the other successive High Priests of Nichiren Shoshu.
+In the Fourth Prayer, we pray for the attainment of the Great Aspiration of Kosen-rufu, the eradication of our past slanders against the Law, and our enlightenment in this and all future lives.
+In the Fifth Prayer, we pray for all of our deceased ancestors, commencing with our fathers, mothers, brothers, and sisters, and concluding with prayers for the salvation of all existence.

-The second significance of doing Gongyo is the offering of our sincere requitals of gratitude to the Three Treasures of the Buddha, the Law and the Priest.
+The second significance of doing Gongyo is the offering of our sincere requitals of gratitude to the Three Treasures of the Buddha, the Law, and the Priest.
 We offer the Second and Third Prayers in order to repay our debt of gratitude to the Three Treasures.
-The Fourth Prayer is to pray for the salvation of, and repay our debt of gratitude to all existence, as well as to pray for the attainment of Kosen-rufu.
-The Fifth Prayer correlates to our repaying of our debt of gratitude to our parents, ancestors and again, all existence.
+The Fourth Prayer is to pray for the salvation of, and repay our debt of gratitude to, all existence, as well as to pray for the attainment of Kosen-rufu.
+The Fifth Prayer corresponds to our repayment of the debt of gratitude to our parents, ancestors, and, again, all existence.

-The third significance is that it is only this Gongyo which is based on the transmission of the inheritance and ceremonies (kegi) of the Daishonin’s Buddhism.
+The third significance is that this Gongyo alone is based on the transmission of the Daishonin's Buddhist inheritance and ceremonies (kegi).
 It is the basis of faith for the only truly significant practice in the age of Mappo, as taught by the Buddha.

-The fourth significance is that when we go Gongyo, we bathe ourselves in the benefits of the Gohonzon and develop life conditions of happiness.
+The fourth significance is that when we do Gongyo, we bathe ourselves in the benefits of the Gohonzon and cultivate conditions for happiness.
 Gongyo is the source and generative power through which we attain Buddhahood.

-The fifth significance is that through our daily practice of Gongyo, we are able to polish our minds and bodies, eradicate the slanders from our impure and sullied hearts and bodies, and transform our lives, purifying the six senses.
+The fifth significance is that through our daily practice of Gongyo, we can polish our minds and bodies, eradicate slander from our impure, sullied hearts and bodies, and transform our lives, thereby purifying the six senses.
 Herein lies the importance of Gongyo.

 We carry out our practice of Gongyo as disciples and believers of Nichiren Daishonin, understanding and basing our practice on the aforementioned significances, thereby amassing great fortune in our lives while striving for the accomplishment of the Daishonin's original aspiration for Kosen-rufu.